CONTACT

 This list provides an insight in the main partners who have provided or are providing essential data.
-For each of the organisations the main contributions for the ASDC are listed.

 Homepage | Photo credit to Bob McKerrow, description: Teshkan Valley, Badakhshan